morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 **Rule W96A** - Users will expect you to treat their forgotten password on a Saturday night as priority one.

 **Rule W96B** - Users will always call you directly, even when you are not on call.

+**Rule W97** - Users will throw away important stuff because they think it's not important.